Bookshelf & Book Reviews

-On our page of Bookshelves, we shall promote authors, both Indie and Traditional published authors of different genres and their books.
-Every month, we shall highlight a book in our BOOK OF THE MONTH, with links to the sites where the book(s) are for sale (e.g. Amazon live link), any special offers or promotions the author may have, links to websites and social media platforms where the author wishes to connect with readers.
-Reviews are welcome to be posted on this blog.
-It’s likely that Junying will publish a review of the featured book, once she has a chance to read it and considers it deserving a 4 or 5 star rating.
+On our Bookshelves, we promote authors, both Indie and Traditional published authors of different genres and their books.
+Sometimes we pick a BOOK OF THE MONTH, with links to the sites where the book(s) are for sale (e.g. Amazon live link), links to websites and social media platforms where the author wishes to connect with readers.

 Author, Blogger & Book Reviewer Junying Kirk

-Junying Kirk completed her first degree in English Language and Literature in China, followed by postgraduate degrees including a MA, M.Litt, a PhD in Cultural Studies and Education and a MBA from prominent UK Universities.
-She has worked as an academic, administrator, researcher, teacher and cultural consultant.
-She has always been an avid reader and is keen to discover new, raw talents.
+Junying completed her first degree in English Language and Literature in China, followed by postgraduate degrees including a MA, M.Litt, a PhD in Cultural Studies and Education and a MBA from prominent UK Universities.
+She has worked as an academic, administrator, professional interpreter and translator, researcher, teacher and cultural consultant.
+She is an avid reader and always keen to discover new, raw talents.
 She has published a modern ‘Journey to the West’ trilogy.
-Guest posts at sites such as Murder is Everywhere: Guest Author Junying Kirk & SSBooksFanatics: My “Journey to the West”.
+Her guest posts can be found at sites such as Murder is Everywhere: Guest Author Junying Kirk.

 BOOK OF THE MONTH